jamesplease/redux-resource/docs/guides/state-structure.md

 }
 ```

-then your state will end up looking like this:
+then your state slice will end up looking like this:

 ```js
 {